Saikiran-2017/rag-document-retrieval/README.md

 - **Why the same embedding model for index and query:** Vector dimension and geometry must match; mixing models breaks retrieval.
 - **What top-*k* trades off:** Higher *k* adds context but also noise and cost; lower *k* can miss relevant passages.
 - **How you explain grounding:** The LLM only sees retrieved text in numbered blocks and is instructed not to use outside knowledge; citations tie claims back to chunks you can audit.
-- **Honest limitation:** Prompting improves faithfulness but is not a formal guarantee—evals and human review still matter.
+- **Honest limitation:** Prompting improves faithfulness but is not a formal guarantee; evals and human review still matter.

 ---